Deepali1209/CHAT_APPLICATION/README.md

 **BATCH DURATION** : December 30th, 2024 to January 30th, 2025.
 **MENTOR NAME:** : Neela Santhosh Kumar
 # DESCRIPTION
-This code creates a real-time chat application using HTML, CSS, and JavaScript integrated with WebSocket communication.
+This code creates a real-time chat application using HTML, CSS integrated with WebSocket communication.
 Below is a detailed description of the tools, resources, libraries, and the workflow that produces the output.

 **Tools Used**
 Text Editor: